easybuilders/easybuild-docs/docs/installation.md

 pip install easybuild
 ```

-You may need to tweak this command a bit, depending on your setup, see :ref:`more_pip`.
+You may need to tweak this command a bit, depending on your setup, see [Additional pip install options][more_pip].

 !!! note
     There are various other ways of installing Python packages, which we won't cover here.